How Investment Banking Differs In Different US Regions: New York vs California vs Chicago & More

 At the senior levels, geographic differences become more important because certain offices have better deal flow and clients, and senior bankers’ bonuses depend 100% on performance.

-New York bankers like to argue that they work way more than people in other regions, but last I checked there were no scientifically controlled surveys to support these claims.
+New York bankers like to argue that they work way more than people in other regions, but there are no scientifically controlled surveys to support these claims.

 This is the main difference – banks in the top 5 cities for finance in the US focus on a different industry: